Papua New Guinean nationality law: German and British protectorates (1884–1914)

-Germany named its protectorate Kaiser-Wilhelmsland and established the New Guinea Company to administer the colony in a manner similar to previous proprietary colonies or company-state entities operated by the Dutch and British East India Companies.
+Germany named its protectorate Kaiser-Wilhelmsland and established the German New Guinea Company to administer the colony in a manner similar to previous proprietary colonies or company-state entities operated by the Dutch and British East India Companies.
 Initially the territory included the northeastern portion of New Guinea and the Bismarck Archipelago, but was extended in 1886 to encompass the North Solomon Islands.
 Under the terms of the German Colonial Act of 1888, German colonies were not part of the federal union, but they were also not considered foreign.
 Thus, laws that were extended to the colonies sometimes treated residents as nationals and other times as foreigners.
-Native subjects in the colonies were not considered to be German, but were allowed to naturalise.
+Native subjects in the colonies were not considered to be German citizens, but were allowed to naturalise.
 Naturalization required ten years residence in the territory and proof of self-employment.
 It was automatically bestowed upon all members of a family, meaning children and wives derived the nationality of the husband.
 In 1899, the Imperial Government took over administration of the territory.
 The Nationality Law of 1913 changed the basis for acquiring German nationality from domicile to patrilineality, but did not alter derivative nationality.

 British New Guinea included the southeastern portion of New Guinea and was extended in 1888 to include the Louisiade Archipelago.
 At that time, the protectorate was formally recognised as a crown colony.
 In Britain, allegiance, in which subjects pledged to support a monarch, was the precursor to the modern concept of nationality.
-The crown recognised from 1350 that all persons born within the territories of the British Empire were subjects.
+The Crown recognised from 1350 that all persons born within the territories of the British Empire were subjects.
 Those born outside the realm — except children of those serving in an official post abroad, children of the monarch, and children born on a British sailing vessel — were considered by common law to be foreigners.
 Marriage did not affect the status of a subject of the realm, but married women were subjugated to the authority of their husbands under coverture.
 Law was structured to maintain social hierarchies by regulating familial matters such as who could marry, legitimacy, and inheritance.
 Nationality laws passed by the British Parliament were extended only to the Kingdom of Great Britain, and later the United Kingdom of Great Britain and Ireland.
-Other than common law, there was no standard statutory law which applied for subjects throughout the realm, meaning different jurisdictions created their own legislation for local conditions, which often conflicted with the laws in other jurisdictions in the empire.
-For example, in 1875, New South Wales followed the British Naturalisation Act 1870, by denaturalising women who married aliens.
+Other than common law, there was no standard statutory law which applied for subjects throughout the realm, meaning different jurisdictions created their own legislation for local conditions, which often conflicted with the laws in other jurisdictions in the Empire.
+For example, in 1875, New South Wales followed the British Naturalization Act 1870 (33 & 34 Vict. c.
+14), by denaturalising women who married aliens.
 Though similar legislation was not passed in the other Australian colonies, it became standard practice for women to lose their nationality upon marriage according to naturalisation records of widows seeking repatriation.